dikshadutta13/SmartRouteAI/README.md

 - Greedy Best-First Search
 - A* Search

 The system also incorporates road distance, estimated travel time, and traffic conditions into route evaluation.
-Users can compare the performance of different search algorithms and select their preferred optimization objective.
+Users can compare the performance of different algorithms and select their preferred optimization objective.

 ---

-## 2. Problem Statement

-Finding an appropriate route between two locations can involve multiple possible paths.
-A route with the shortest physical distance may not always be the most suitable route because traffic conditions and travel time can affect the overall cost.

-The objective of SmartRoute AI is to model route finding as an AI search problem and investigate how different search algorithms perform when solving the same routing problem under varying traffic conditions.

----

-## 3. Objectives

-The main objectives of the project are:

-1. Represent a road network using a graph-based structure.
-2. Formulate route finding as a search problem.
-3. Implement multiple AI search algorithms.
-4. Incorporate distance, travel time, and traffic conditions into route evaluation.
-5. Compare the performance of different search strategies.
-6. Allow users to modify traffic conditions dynamically.
-7. Provide route recommendations according to user preferences.
-8. Measure algorithm performance using computational metrics.
-9. Provide automated tests for important system components.

----

-## 4. Key Features
+## 2. Key Features

 ### Multiple Search Algorithms

 The system implements:

-- BFS
+- Breadth-First Search (BFS)
-- Uniform Cost Search
+- Uniform Cost Search (UCS)
 - Greedy Best-First Search
 - A* Search